 [BS] DIAPHRAGM SHEAR CAPACITY.
-The unit shear value times the depth of the diaphragm, $v_uD$ .
+The unit shear value times the depth of the diaphragm, v,D.

 [BS] FLEXIBLE DIAPHRAGM.
-A diaphragm of wood or untopped metal deck construction.
+A diaphragm of wood or untopped metal deck construction in which the horizontal deformation along its length is at least two times the average story drift.